-Slow growing, this type of cancer can take years to develop from a confined tumor to invasive cancer.
+This type of cancer is more likely than other kinds of lung cancer to be contained in one area of the body.
+Slow growing, Lung Adenocarcinoma can take years to develop from a confined tumor to metastatic cancer.
 Symptoms develop slowly as well.
 They include coughing, shortness of breath, wheezing, chest pain and bloody sputum.
-Sometimes, this illness may appear at first to be pneumonia or a collapsed lung.
+Sometimes, this illness may appear to be pneumonia or a collapsed lung.